-Consider Bardwell Farm is a vertically-oriented operation, from the casting of seed on the land to the sale of cheese at the NYC Greenmarket.
+Consider Bardwell Farm is a vertically-oriented operation, from the casting of seed on the land to the sale of cheese at market.
 Our mission is to produce world class cheese in a sustainable and environmentally responsible manner.
 In order to meet the sustainability

 aims of our company we focus on the following areas of action.

-CBF has worked with the NRCS to keep the Indian River and streams clean, we have amassed the highest number of conservation points in Vermont.
-Work has included: the installation of buffer and filter strips along all water courses, along with the installation of fencing around pastures to contain the livestock.
+By working with the NRCS to keep the Indian River and streams clean, we have amassed the highest number of conservation points in Vermont.
+Work has included the installation of buffer and filter strips along all water courses, along with the installation of fencing around pastures to contain livestock.

-The removal of artificial berms along the banks of the Indian River allows for spring flooding along with creation of the natural river course.
-Implementation of a wildlife habitat restoration program also includes planting hundreds of native species trees and shrubs to provide food and natural habitat.
+The removal of artificial berms along the banks of the Indian River allows for spring flooding as well as the creation of the natural river course.
+Implementation of a wildlife habitat restoration program has included planting hundreds of native species trees and shrubs to provide food and natural habitat.